 confirming that the application is to be dealt with under Process 3 of the Operational Code (a "Part 2/3" Water Connection) giving substantive reasons for Scottish Water's use of Process 3.

-Where the application is accepted by Scottish Water as set out under 3(ii) or 3(iii) above, Scottish Water will also provide the Licensed Provider with information relating to the connection by providing an initial DOMS Impact Assessment Form.
+Where the application is accepted by Scottish Water as set out under 3(i) or 3(ii) above, Scottish Water will also provide the Licensed Provider with information relating to the connection by providing an initial DOMS Impact Assessment Form.

 The Licensed Provider must ensure that Scottish Water’s Technical Approval and initial DOMS Impact Assessment Form are forwarded unaltered to the Accredited Entity undertaking the Connections Activity.